flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd/adirs.md

 - The heading data must be entered using the MCDU.
 This must be updated frequently, roughly every 10 minutes.

-- If the IR mode selector is set from NAW to ATT, or NAV to OFF during flight, NAV mode will be inopperable fot the remainder of the flight.
+- If the IR mode selector is set from NAV to ATT, or NAV to OFF during flight, NAV mode will be inoperable for the remainder of the flight.

 !!!info "Incorrect Label"

-    Please note, the ADIR 1, 2 and 3 lables are incorrect.
+    Please note, the ADIR 1, 2 and 3 labels are incorrect.
 They should state ADR 1, 2 and 3.

 ---